gonative-cc/beelivers/scripts/wl-nft-minter.md

 1. Execute the script:

 Replace the file path and adjusting the batch size as needed.

 ```bash
 pnpm ts-node scripts/wl-nft-minter.ts --file ./final_WL --batch-size 400
 ```

-This will process all addresses from the file and generate a report on which addreses had their NFT minted.
+This will process all addresses from the file and generate a report on which addresses had their NFT minted.